-Beano the dog sculpture at Reception
+Beano the dog sculpture at the entrance

 Justine’s innovative and cheeky papier maché dog sculptures have caught the attention of the art world.
 “I just got knocked off my bicycle and had to start walking to work across Clapham Common, and so got into watching the dogs.
 I had a go at making a sculpture of one and it came out really nicely” she explains.
 The dogs are made using chicken wire then covered in paper dipped in plaster, with the final layer in Beano comics.